Fugitive Number One: Writing

 Series developer Graham Yost credited director Jon Avnet for the RV scene, deeming him the series' "secret weapon" for his "producing instincts and great visual flair".
 Avnet's original plan for filming the fight involved crashing a window, which would result in Mike and Katherine fighting outside.
 Due to money and time constraints, the writers told him to keep the fight inside the RV.
 Yost further said, "he's a very larger than life persona and a lot of fun, and so people got into the spirit of it and they got a lot of work done in that motorhome, which is not an easy place to shoot in."
 Avnet would later share his "shot list" of the scene, detailing his plans for the fight.

 During the making of the episode, the writers considered killing off Nelson Dunlop and even eyed killing Tim Gutterson during the hospital scenes with a more escalated shootout.
 Charlie Almanza, the series' Marshal adviser, was quoted as saying "then it's really Blackhawk helicopter time.
 The 8th Army invades if a marshal is killed."
 This prompted the writers to abandon the idea.

 FX executives delivered notes on the episode, particularly the scene where Mike played "Pachelbel's Canon" in the RV to annoy Duffy.
-Executives deemed the piece "too on the noose", calling it an overdone piece of music.
+Executives deemed the piece "too on the nose", calling it an overdone piece of music.
 Yost responded by explaining, "Mikey's not the smartest person in the world.
 He's not going to have the most esoteric taste in classical music.
 It's not going to be Bartok or Schoenberg or something.
 He's going to be more the pops."
 Yost also described it as "the best use of 'Pachelbel’s Canon' since Ordinary People."
 Star Jere Burns said that he originally pitched an idea to Yost where he would shoot Mike.
 The original plan was for Duffy to kill Mike to put him out of his misery, deeming it "the most compassionate thing that Wynn does in six years."
 However, he said "in the end, he's just so mortally wounded that that was unnecessary.
 It would have been redundant at that point; he was so riddled with bullets.
 So I knew something like that was coming down the pipe from about episode three or four.

 Describing her death scene, Mary Steenburgen said, "My jaw dropped, literally, when I read how it all ended.
 Jon Avnet is so... he's just such a wonderful director.
 Everybody, the DP, everybody, we all kind of created that together, the incredible stunt people, Jonathan [Kowalsky], who plays Michael or Mikey, it was just all such a wonderful ballet we all did together.
 Jere [Burns], of course.
 Him going under that table!
 It was wonderful, because I felt like, 'Wow, I've never seen this one before.
 This is a whole new ball game.'"